MarcelFerrari/MarcelFerrari.github.io/_posts/2019-5-14-Use-mac-as-PS4-screen.md

 #### Setting everything up

-The first step in connecting your PS4 to your Apple device is to download and install the *PS4 Remote Play* software which can be <a href="https://remoteplay.dl.playstation.net/remoteplay/lang/en/index.html">downloaded here</a>.
+The first step in connecting your PS4 to your Apple device is to download and install the *PS4 Remote Play* software which can be found <a href="https://remoteplay.dl.playstation.net/remoteplay/lang/en/index.html">here</a>.

 This step isn't difficult so I'm going to leave that to you.